Division 7A Loan Deed

 No. They cannot do so.

-For example, you have a mum, dad and 3 children.
-You, therefore, need to build five Div7A Deeds.
+For example, if you have a mother, father, and three children, you need to build and pay for five Div7A Deeds.

 However, you can, for free, print out the five Deeds each year.
-For example, once you build the Div7A for Mary, each year you just log back into our website.
-Go to “Your Documents” and print out Mary’s Div7A Deed again.
+For example, once you build the Div7A for Mary, each year, you just log back into our website.
+Go to “Your Documents” and reprint Mary’s Div7A Deed.
 This is free.
 You have already paid for Mary’s Div7A Loan.

-If Mary has a brand new baby brother, then you need to build a sixth Div7A Loan Deed.
+If Mary has a new baby brother, you need to build a sixth Div7A Loan Deed.
 This is for the new child.

 What do I get when I build the Div7A loan on your website?